 You can process some types of recycled manure solids (RMS) for use as cattle bedding, sometimes called green bedding.

 You must also complete and keep a self-assessment and annual vet review form to show the Red Tractor assessor and your vet, who’ll review your use of RMS as bedding.

-Contact the APHA Specialist Service Centre in Carlisle if you want to import processed manure from a country outside the EU.
+Contact the APHA Centre for International Trade in Carlisle if you want to import processed manure from a country outside the EU.

 You can’t import unprocessed manure from countries outside the EU.

 You don’t need approval to store manure, guano or digestive tract content at the: